cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 ruby script/generate cucumber
 ```

-If you're on an OS that supports fork we recommend you use [[Spork and --drb]] as this lets you start cucumber faster:
+If you're on an OS that supports fork we recommend you use [[Spork and `--drb`]].
+This lets you start Cucumber faster:

 ```
 ruby script/generate cucumber --spork
 ```

-For more help on the generator you can just ask for help:
+For more help on the generator, just ask for help:

 ```
 ruby script/generate cucumber --help